ARTICLE TAG

 Study of Native Children’s Justice Needs Will Likely Get a Two-Year Extension

-By The Imprint staff reports A bill granting the U.S. Justice Department’s Office of Tribal Justice two additional years to complete a study on the needs of Native children is on its way to President Joe Biden’s desk for his signature.
+A bill granting the U.S. Justice Department’s Office of Tribal Justice two additional years to complete a study on the needs of Native children is on its way to President Joe Biden’s desk for his signature.